Margery Hale to Eleanor Voss · 1373–2026

 Held in Pershore through the Restoration and the Glorious Revolution.
 The Voss family's strategy, like the Hales', was to survive the politics and tend the land.
 They were thirty miles apart and three centuries removed from their shared origin and they were still doing the same thing.

 That someone was Eleanor.
-Matilda had written the letter for her — had addressed it, across six hundred and fifty-one years, to whoever would come from Pershore with the name Voss.
-Eleanor opened her father's shoebox the same week the imaging came back.
-The connection was not difficult to make, once you had the pieces.
+Matilda had written the letter for her — for whoever would one day come from Pershore with the name Voss.
+The archive records the proof.
+The rest of the decision is hers.